tj/go-logformat/Readme.md

-# Pretty
+# Log Format

-Some stuff I need, probably not useful for anyone else, it only supports JSON types.
+Some log formatting stuff, it's not super useful for other people.